twsdbailey/ArduinoSerialParser/README.md

         (0,0,0,1)

-Multiple sets of commands can be sent at once, though the number of sets that can be sent will be limited to the incoming serial buffer on the Arduino.
+Multiple sets of commands can be sent at once, though the number of sets that can be sent at once will be limited to the incoming serial buffer on the Arduino.

 *Example:*